 Have you ever contemplated how much time it would actually take to do everything you are supposed to do to stay healthy?
 I find little things like taking care of my family or working get in the way.
 Why am I thinking about this now?
 Because I’m in the doctor’s office for my annual physical, sweating through the questions and swearing I eat enough vegetables and go to physical therapy regularly.
 Medical appointments make me tense.
 I hate taking tests I can’t study for – such as blood pressure levels, heart rate, vision acuity, and lab work.

 Overall, I’m in better shape than I thought.
 Yet, it only took one more small suggestion to tip the scales for me.
 As my doctor made her exit, she paused and said I needed to hydrate.
 I balked at this for reasons too embarrassing to elaborate on.
-Suffice it to say, if I drank the daily recommended amount of water – and attempted to do everything else I’m supposed to do in order to stay healthy, you’d never see me again.
+Suffice it to say, if I drank the daily recommended amount of water, you’d never see me again.